wandb/docs/docs/guides/artifacts/ttl.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Manage data retention with TTL
+# Manage data retention with ARtifact TTL policy

 Schedule when artifact version are deleted from W&B with W&B Artifact time-to-live (TTL) policy.

 :::note